Seki1996/Seki1996/README.md

 ### Sleep health and lifestyle
 **Code:** [`Sleep health and lifestyle Data Cleaning`](https://github.com/Seki1996/example/blob/main/Sleep%20health%20and%20lifestyle%20Data%20Cleaning.sql)

 **Description:** The dataset is "Sleep health and lifestyle".
-Tha main columns in the dataset is "Sleep Disorder".
-Other columns are telling lifestyle habits like occupation, quality of sleep, stress level, heart rate, blood pressure.
+The main column in the dataset is "Sleep Disorder".
+Other columns are describing lifestyle habits like occupation, quality of sleep, stress level, heart rate, blood pressure.
 Tha main goal is to showcase data cleaning skills in MySQL.
-Before analyzing the data, the first step is always cleaning the dataset, so that dataset could be properly analyzed.
-Steps like renaming fields, deleting dupplicate rows, creating new useful fields and others.
+Before analyzing the data, the first step is always cleaning the dataset, so that the dataset could be properly analyzed.
+Steps like renaming fields, deleting duplicate rows, creating new useful fields and others.
 Most of my Data Cleaning is done in MySQL or Excel.

 **Skills:** DML(Data Manipulation Language), DQL (Data Query Language), DDL (Data Definition Language).